AGP - State of the World's Plant Genetic Resources

 sub-regional synthesis reports.

-The Report was presented to the Fourth International Technical Conference
+The Report was presented at the Fourth International Technical Conference

 on Plant Genetic Resources held in Leipzig, Germany, in June 1996, and